api-search/apis-io-search/README.md

 <tr>
 <td width="10%" align="center"></td>
 <td width="30%"><strong>   &#8594; Descriptions</strong></td>
-<td width="30%" style="color: #228B22;">This is the API contract for the APIs.io API search API, providing all of the detail we use to manage the evolution of this API, and ensure a certain quality of service for the consumers of this API.</td>
+<td width="30%" style="color: #228B22;">This is the API contract for the APIs.io API search API, which provides a manifest of the business and technical details for the APIs.io Search API, as well as the common operational resources available to support producing and consuming the APIs.io search API, using a standardized and fully governed API lifecycle--everything you need to learn about the API and operations is available via this contract.</td>
 <td width="10%" align="center"></td>
 <td width="10%" align="center"><a href="https://developer.apis.io/documentation">Policy</a></td>
 <td width="10%" align="center"><a href="https://guidance.apievangelist.com/contract/descriptions.html">Guidance</a></td>